LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

-LeBron James and his Los Angeles Lakers teammates take on the Memphis Grizzlies in the 2023 NBA Playoffs, at 3:00 PM ET on Sunday.
+LeBron James and his Los Angeles Lakers teammates hit the court versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.

-Below, we break down James' stats and trends to help you pick out the top prop bets.
+Below, we look at James' stats and trends to help you find the most appealing prop bets.

 LeBron James Prop Bets vs. the Grizzlies